xiaoxia-xia/EasyNotesChromeExtension/README.md

 # ChromeExtensionTest
-Some basic tried of developing Chrome Extension
+Some basic tries of developing Chrome Extension